Curriculum

 -

-Book reports
+Book projects

 -

-Personal narratives, how-to articles, business letters, persuasive writing, research
+Personal narratives, opinion writing, persuasive writing, research

 -